MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -ValidateAliasNotCircular

-Resets whether the aliases that are not circular are validated to its default value.
+Resets whether the aliases that aren't circular are validated to its default value.

 ```yaml
 Type: SwitchParameter